polar-rules/nest-task/README.md

 Under the hood we are using the same tool set as <a href="https://github.com/nestjs/nest" target="_blank">Nest.js</a>
 do: Reflect, class-transformer, class-validator, etc.

+More documentation can be found on our [website](https://polar-rules.github.io/nest-task/).

 ### Features

 - **Easy Setup**: Quickly set up and integrate tasks within your Nest.js environment with a simple setup command.